-Develop a planning level understanding of what the waterfront needs to be resilient in the face of seismic risks and sea level rise.
-Project will focus on the waterfront areas not being addressed by the Seawall Earthquake Safety Program, including the southern waterfront, and will leverage prior local and regional studies.
+This funding will be used to develop a planning level understanding of what the waterfront needs to be resilient in the face of seismic risks and sea level rise.
+The project will focus on the waterfront areas not being addressed by the Seawall Earthquake Safety Program, including the southern waterfront, and will leverage prior local and regional studies.